Hebrews

 Issues

-i] Context: See 2:10-18.
-As can be noted from the outlined structure of Hebrews in the Introduction, a second series of arguments begins in 7:1 running through to 10:39, with the final verses, 10:19-39, made up of a summary conclusion / peroratio, v19-25, and a digression / digressio, v26-39, serving as an admonition / exhortation.
-In this series of arguments our author seeks to establish that Christ's once and for all, complete and effective sacrifice as our great high priest, assures our right of approach to God and thus guarantees our perseverance in the faith.
-Koester summarizes the central argument carried in these chapters as "Jesus' suffering is the sacrifice that enables others to approach God."
-Our author progresses this argument by showing that Jesus is indeed the priest spoken of in Psalm 110:4, "a priest forever after the order of Melchizedek."
+In this series of arguments, the Rhetor seeks to establish that Christ's once and for all, complete and effective sacrifice, a sacrifice eternally applied on our behalf by Jesus, our great high priest (he is like Melchizedek, a priest forever), assures our right of approach to God and thus guarantees our salvation, sanctification and glorification.
+Koester summarises the central argument carried in these chapters as "Jesus' suffering is the sacrifice that enables others to approach God."
+The Rhetor progresses this argument by showing that Jesus is indeed the priest spoken of in Psalm 110:4, "a priest forever after the order of Melchizedek."
 This fact is driven home by comparing Christ's priesthood with that of the Levitical order, comparing the renewed covenant under Christ with the religion of old Israel.
-Whereas Israel's cult has failed to realize the promises of the covenant, Christ, in his death, resurrection, ascension and enthronement. has fully realized God's plans for his people.
+Whereas Israel's cult has failed to realise the promises of the covenant, Christ, in his death, resurrection, ascension and enthronement, has fully realised God's plans for his people.

 Koester suggests that Christ's priestly ministry, covering 7:1-10:18, can be divided into two sections: